top of page

 • Artistic excellence and originality – Demonstrated ability to create visually compelling, conceptually strong, and contextually relevant artwork.

-• Relevance to theme – How well the proposed concept reflects Stanwood’s history, rural roots, cultural heritage, and community identity.
+• Relevance to theme – How well the proposed concept reflects West Downtown Stanwood’s history, rural roots, cultural heritage, and identity.

 • Quality and durability of materials – Suitability of materials for long-term outdoor display, safety, and minimal maintenance.